Flexible Workplaces & Information Security

 Mobile Work Examples

 Are you able to answer the questions posed in the following mobile-work scenarios?
-The Working Outside the Workplace Policy and the Home Technology Assessment guide your actions in these and other mobile work situations.
+The Appropriate Use Policy and Tip Guide inform your actions in these and other mobile work situations.

 John works from the office most of the time, but sometimes works from home for a day with the permission of his supervisor.
 He uses his home computer with VPN (Virtual Private Network).